bigboybamo/bigboybamo/README.md

  Hi there 👋,
  <p>
-My name is Bamiji and I'm a Software Engineer 👨‍💻
+My name is Olabamiji and I'm a Software Engineer 👨‍💻
 </p>
 <ul>
  <li> 🔭 I enjoy building applications with C# (.NET) & Java </li>